inproxima/participant_simulator/README.md

-# GPT-3 Chatbot
+# Participant Simulator
-Welcome to the GPT-3 Chatbot!
+Welcome to the GPT-3 Participant Simulator!
 This is a small web app that queries the OpenAI API to make a chatbot powered by GPT-3.
-The chatbot also has a persona, which can be chosen on the home page.
+The chatbot also takes a personal, which and you can interview it for research purposes.

 A lot of this code (and basically all of the README!) was adapted from the OpenAI [Quickstart Tutorial](https://github.com/openai/openai-quickstart-python) for Python.

-## Tutorial
-[I](https://alyssahwang.com) worked on this project as part of my PhD candidacy exam (WPE-II for fellow Penn CIS people).
-Check out my report (TBA) "Designing and Implementing a Chatbot with GPT-3" for more information on human-centered design, GPT-3, and implementation.

-## A Slight Bug...
-The chatbot supports querying any fine-tuned model that you have on your account, but it supports only `text-davinci-002` out of the regular GPT-3 models because of the way the API is set up.
-Adding the rest is a simple fix that I haven't gotten around to yet!

 ## Setup
 1. If you don’t have Python installed, install it from here